diverintech/diverintech/README.md

-# Hi there! 👋 I'm Joana
+# Hi there! 👋

-I’m a **Software Developer** with a Master’s degree in **Engineering Physics**, driven by a passion for understanding how technologies work together.
-After completing my studies, I transitioned into software development to stay at the forefront of innovation.
-Currently, I specialize as a frontend developer, creating intuitive and impactful user interfaces.
+My name is Joana and I'm based in Portugal.
+I’m a **Software Developer** with a Master’s degree in **Engineering Physics**, driven by a passion creating useful tools and pages that help make people's lives easier.
+After completing my studies, I transitioned into a career in software development to embrace my passion for technology and remain at the forefront of innovation.

 ### About Me 🌟